Ruzry/Junkies-Quest-Level-Creator/README.md

 # Junkies-Quest-Level-Creator

  A level editor designed to create and edit levels for Junkies Quest.
-The idea is to speed up development of Junkies Quest later down the line.
+The goal is to speed up development of Junkies Quest.
 Building alongside the level renderer for the game to aid compatibilty.

  **Goals:**

- Create and load grid style levels of varying sizes, then render levels with grid overlay.
+Level renderer:
+ Displays a current level being edited.
+ Levels will be saved to a json that the game can read.

+Asset Menu:
+ Menu that sits along side the displayed level.
+ Contains a drop down of asset groups that display the asset as selectable icons.
- Create Assets Menu to Import Assets into new and exsisting asset groups that can be swapped between, which have the asset content rendered.
-Assets can be dragged onto the grid and snapped into place.
+ Assets and asset Groups can be manipulated within the menu. (new, delete, etc) Assets will be selectable and placeble on the grid with a snapping feature to align on the grid.

- Create ability to save level information to json file that the game can import.
+ Asset groups settings will be saved to json file.

  **Project Information:**